Dear Urban Legends:

 An urban legend that I've heard (most recently by a teacher during a discussion in a high school English class) is that you shouldn't throw rice at weddings, because after the party is over, birds will come and eat it.
 White rice, being as dehydrated as it is, will immediately begin absorbing water upon entering the moist environment of the bird's body.
 It will then swell up, and if there is enough of it in there, the bird's body (specifically the crop, where the food first goes to be stored) will burst, killing the poor little critter.
 Is there any truth to it?

-No truth to it at all.
-In fact, wild rice is a dietary staple for many birds, as are other grains that expand in moisture such as wheat and barley.
+No truth to it at all, according to ornithologists, who ought to know.
+Wild rice is a dietary staple for many birds, as are other grains that expand when they absorb moisture such as wheat and barley.

 It's unclear exactly how and when this misconception originated, though it was most famously promulgated by advice columnist Ann Landers when she published a letter warning prospective brides and grooms against the practice of throwing rice at weddings on May 21, 1988: